Racism in Puerto Rico: Discrimination

+square deal and opened positions to them, especially in the teaching profession and the higher ranks of the police force, from which they were conventionally debarred."

+Revolutionary leaders, including Pedro Albizu Campos in the 1950s, fought to eliminate the "racial" discrimination heightened by U.S. imperialism and to place Afro–Puerto Ricans in political positions of power.

 Recent events

-In 2019, José Pichy Torres Zamora, a Puerto Rican politician was taken to task for making a racist comment regarding the black people of Loíza.
+In 2019, José Pichy Torres Zamora, a Puerto Rican politician was taken to task for making a racist comment regarding the African-descended people of Loíza.

 In June 2020, amid the worldwide protests against racism after the murder of George Floyd, people of the Municipality of Loíza joined in and Juan Dalmau Ramírez, a high-ranking member of the Puerto Rican Independence Party, put forth the need to educate Puerto Rico's children on human rights, and ending racism and xenophobia.
 The University of Puerto Rico held an online forum on racism and discrimination.
 During this time as well, a Black family in Canóvanas, filed a cease-and-desist complaint against an 82-year old woman neighbor for alleged Black racial slurs, playing loud music 24x7 directed at their new home, and harassing them with the posting of homemade drawings that included degrading comments about Black people.
 The woman received a citation from the police for playing loud music and was summoned to Court to answer to the other complaints.
 People also protested in front of the governor's mansion in San Juan.

 In 2022, a flyer asking "do you want this BLACK man to be mayor of Guayama" circulated before elections.